veterinarian with a puppy

 Most are small fish, although there may be some variety between species.
 Its maximum length is usually around 35 cm (1.15 ft), although males can reach up to 40 cm (1.32 ft).

-See also What is a teacup dog?
+See also What is alabaster?

 Where they live